endlesstory0428/Graph-Cities/README.md

 ### Compile Graph City Infrastructure
 Before you start creating your own Graph City, you first need to compile "Graph Cities Infrastructure".
 #### Compile `wave-decomposition`
+In this version, we provide compiled binary files that one can directly use them.

-Under your Work Space './', type the following commands in your console to compile `.cpp` files.
+~~Under your Work Space './', type the following commands in your console to compile `.cpp` files.~~
 ```bash
 cd wave-decomposition
 make